dsantos003/CapstoneRepository/README.md

 # CapstoneRepository
-Dani's Capstone Course project
+IBM Data Science Capstone Course project

-This is a practice text for this repository
+This repository contains all the files utilized to complete the project